fanfury-sports/furyhub/docs/get-started/mainnet.md

 Try to add some of the [Community Peers](https://github.com/furynet/mainnet/blob/master/config/community-peers.md) to `persistent_peers` in the config.toml

-If you want to quickly start the node and join IRIS Hub without historical data, you can consider using the [state_sync](./state-sync.md) function.
+If you want to quickly start the node and join FURY Hub without historical data, you can consider using the [state_sync](./state-sync.md) function.
 :::

 ### Quick Start via State Sync